ivohartwig/rundgang2025/src/data/briefings/nature-of-code.md

 ---
 id: nature-of-code-grades-1748958836
+title: Excursion into the Nature of Code
+description: Based on https://natureofcode.com/ by Daniel Shiffmann
 ---

-# Excursion Briefing: Observing & Coding Nature

-  Based on https://natureofcode.com/ by Daniel Shiffmann

 ## Objective